LeusteanAndrei/UnityProject/README.md

 # UnityProject
 We'd like to receive the feedback on teams.
 ### Descriere Joc
-The game has 3 scenes, the relevant ones are Level 2 and 3 ( this one also has a laser ) .
+The game has multiple scenes, the relevant ones are Gliding, Level 2 and 3 ( this one also has a laser ) .
 If the player touches the lasers, then a message in the console will appear.
+Please build the game if there are issues, they might be due to running it in the editor.
 ### Mechanics
 w,a,s,d - moving

 spacebar - jumping ( can double jump )
 - for the first jump, upon holding the jump button longer, the character jumps higher
+- in the Gliding scene, press the spacebar a third time while in the air and hold to glide ( after releasing you can hold again to resume gliding if in the air )

 shift - for sprinting on ground and if the character is in the air he will perform a quick dash